jahangir842/linux-notes/backups/timeshift.md

 If you want to use another drive (e.g., `/dev/sdb2`):

-1. Mount the new drive:
+1. Mount the new drive (must be Linux):

    ```bash
    sudo mkdir -p /mnt/timeshift_backup